 Animating Europe: Connecting comics and politics

-We hoped that the comics we receive would provide answers and ignite discussions about questions such as: Is there a strong vision of Europe?
-What can or should the future of Europe look like?
-How is Europe dealing with current crises?
-What topics and values lie at the heart of Europe and shape it? – What added value does Europe provide for its citizens? – How can Europe regain its energy? – What are the ties that hold Europeans together?
+What vision do you have for Europe? – What can or should the future of Europe look like? – How is Europe dealing with current crises? – What topics and values lie at the core of Europe and shape it? – What added value does Europe provide for its citizens? – How can Europe regain its energy? – What are the ties that hold Europeans together?